Skip to main content

 Let's go through a breakdown of what each item on that page means!

 • The template: this is, well, the template that you're using to write the note!
 Templates can be set up by Administrators and can be used by any practitioner to write notes.
+You can create one or upload an image or PDF file of a template you already have.
 The template will be the "backbone" of your noteā€”it will provide you with the relevant fields to write comments and answer questions in.

 • The appointment: this will be the date and type of appointment that this note is "related" to.
 If you're writing a note that's not related to an appointment, it will just say "None"!